na-na-hi/renget/archive/2f8so.md

 ####*Lagiacrus/Mizutsune*

 [\>Lagi recoiled in disgust from the hunter's touch, struggling to break free of the silkbindings that clung to her body.](https://desu-usergeneratedcontent.xyz/trash/image/1684/69/1684694101901.jpg)
-\>Water still rippled from her after her breaching the surface but the very last thing she'd expected was a smack from a human followed quickly by those treacherous bugs holding her in place.
+%darkgreen%\>Water still rippled from her after her breaching the surface but the very last thing she'd expected was a smack from a human followed quickly by those treacherous bugs holding her in place.%%
 "Gah!
 D-Don't you dare, filthy human!"
-\>Her tail lashed against the ground and kicked up muddy water.
+%darkgreen%\>Her tail lashed against the ground and kicked up muddy water.
 She caught Mizu recoiling beside her, the edges of his lips curling down as he struggled against his own bindings not to be touched by the filthy liquid.
 \>"Keep it up and I'll put down a shock trap."
 \>Such insolence!
-\>She let out a gurgling growl and made to snap at the hand that was inching ever closer to her snout only to clamp down on thin air and be left with laughter filling her with shame and anger.
+\>She let out a gurgling growl and made to snap at the hand that was inching ever closer to her snout only to clamp down on thin air and be left with laughter filling her with shame and anger.%%
 "That's all you have, tricks and traps!
 Dishonourable human!"
-\>"All's fair in love and war."
+%darkgreen%\>"All's fair in love and war."
 \>Oh, that sing-song voice made the shell shockers on her back spark!
 Doubly so when she caught the human beginning to walk to one side.
 \>She could practically feel his hand against her scales already, warm bare skin trailing against her cool, wet body and it... it...
 \>Her tail started to reflexively lift before she slammed it back down and a howl of outrage came from her side.